ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Updated the code of AMP renders with ?q after the /amp #2361
 * Added: Add support for Relevanssi search #2307
 * Added: Show index/noindex label when enabling the options in SEO Settings #2290
+* Added: Add AMP consent in AMP Theme Framework #2440
+* Added: Created a component called `AMP-geo` so anyone can use it in thier AMP theme #2440

 = 0.9.97.9 (1st August 2018) =
 * Minor Improvements